-- Electronic devices, including but not limited to cell phones, "Blackberry" e-mail type devices, and PDA's MUST be turned completely off or placed on vibrate for work-related callouts.
+- All electronic devices, including but not limited to cell phones, "Blackberry" e-mail type devices, I-Phones and PDA's MUST be turned completely off or placed on vibrate for work-related callouts.
 All electronic devices must be stored so that they are not visible in the classroom. - Smart Watches shall not be accessed at any time for any reason during the class period (clocks are available in the classroom) and the instructor will advise the time for breaks and class dismissal. - CELL PHONES WILL NOT BE ALLOWED TO BE USED AS A CALCULATOR OR FOR ANY OTHER PURPOSE UNLESS APPROVED BY THE INSTRUCTOR!!!!!!
-Calculators are for sale in the BC Bookstore to support math problems. - Cheating via use of telecommunications devices (or any other sources) such as smart watches, cell phones, etc., will result in an immediate ZERO for the test involved and may result in further penalties. - Cheating while at home taking online quizzes will not be tolerated.
-While it is difficult to monitor, a student is expected to be honest and ethical by taking the exam as per the instructor guidelines.
+Calculators are for sale in the BC Bookstore to support math problems. - Cheating via use of telecommunications devices (or any other sources) such as smart watches, cell phones, etc., will result in an immediate ZERO for the test involved and may result in further penalties.

-Backpacks and other additional non-course materials carried into the classroom must be placed on the floor.
+- Cheating while at home taking online quizzes will not be tolerated.
+While it is difficult to monitor, a student is expected to be honest and ethical by taking the exam as per the instructor guidelines. - Backpacks and other additional non-course materials carried into the classroom must be placed on the floor.

-X. PROJECTS, ASSIGNMENTS, PORTFOLIOS, SERVICE LEARNING, INTERNSHIPS, ETC.
+X. SPECIAL PROJECTS, TERM PROJECTS, RESEARCH PROJECTS, PRESENTATIONS, ASSIGNMENTS, PORTFOLIOS, SERVICE LEARNING, INTERNSHIPS, ETC.